-What kind of fuel are you a fan of ?
+What kind of fuel are you a fan of?

 charcoal briquettes, gas (propane or natural gas), wood pellets, and electricity.

-Hardwood is the ideal fuel for oven-style cooking on the barbecue, such as the baking of pies, pizzas and cakes.
+Hardwood is the ideal fuel for oven-style cooking on the barbecue, such as baking pies, pizzas and cakes.
 It is also excellent to cook all types of meat, but grilling on wood fire might be a bit difficult to master.

-Charcoal and briquettes
+Charcoal lumps and briquettes

 Those who know me already know that my favorite fuel is coal.
 And if it’s not yours yet, read on to understand why.

 Charcoal is the result of a simple process that we call carbonization.
-The main objective of charcoal cooking is to reduce the mass of coal by heating it with very little air, so that it does not catch fire.
+The main objective of charcoal cooking is to reduce the mass of coal by heating it with very little air, so that it doesn’t catch fire.
 This high level of control on charcoal will allow you to adjust your cooking temperature quickly.

 All things considered, charcoal really is the most versatile fuel of them all.
-And, if you have great control over your air intake, you should be able to avoid backfires !
+And, if you have great control over your air intake, you should be able to avoid backfires!

 Gas (propane or natural gas)

 The gas grill is almost as versatile as a charcoal BBQ.
 However, unlike charcoal and hardwood cooking, gas will not add any flavor to your food.
-It is possible to put a container filled with liquid (like beer or juice) inside your gas grill to add some flavor, but this will mostly add moisture.
+It’s possible to put a container filled with liquid (like beer or juice) inside your gas grill to add some flavor, but this will mostly add moisture.
 It will still help to make your grilled meats tastier, since gas flames tend to dry the air and the food inside your BBQ.
 You can also use metal containers filled with wood chips (like our Chip-o-nator or the Smoker Box) to give a smoky flavor to your food.

 The main advantages of the gas grill are that it is very easy to light up, needs very little maintenance, has a long durability and, generally, good grilling power.
 The gas grill, given its speed, can also be used as an additional grill to cook a side of vegetables, while you slow-cook meat on another grill.
-It can also be used as your quick and easy winter barbecue !
+It can also be used as your quick and easy winter barbecue!

 Wood pellets, which are composed of pressed sawdust without any additives, can be used to power grills designed exclusively for this purpose.
 The main advantage of this fuel is the simplicity of its use, since we only need to fill the pellet hopper of the smoker, plug it into an electrical outlet, select the cooking temperature and let it work its magic.
 Many types of pellets in several different wood flavors are available.

 Electric grills are more suitable for people who have very little space or time for grilling.
 However, given the lack of interest from grilling enthusiasts, there are very few models available on the market.
 The obvious advantage of an electric BBQ, if we compare it to an electric oven, is the possibility of grilling.
 Almost all electric grills come with a cast iron grill and tub that allows them to counterbalance their lack of power by accumulating a lot of heat to get a better caramelization.
-Electric grills can reach temperatures as high as 700 degrees !
+Electric grills can reach temperatures as high as 700°F!

 Written by Sam Bouchard